jaycech3n/Isabelle-HoTT/README.md

 Collaborators welcome!

 I've been working on this library as part of my Masters project, and there are very many improvements and developments that have yet to be implemented.
-If you're interested in working together on any part of this do drop me a line!
+If you're interested in working together on any part of this do drop me a line at `joshua DOT chen AT uni-bonn DOT de`.

 ## License
 MIT